LMcAlpine/LMcAlpine/README.md

 -->
 ### 👋 Hi, I'm Luke McAlpine!

-- 💻 I'm currently working on a Full Stack fitness and health application, leveraging React, JavaScript, Node.js, and Express.
+- 💻 I'm currently working on a Full Stack fitness and health application, leveraging JavaScript, Node.js, and Express.
 - 📫 How to reach me: lukedmcalpine@gmail.com